 Of course, you don't need to give each other attention all day long.
 But your partner might be able to tell when the moment calls for it, and respond accordingly.
 It's all about validating you, and it's something they'll

 want to do without having to think twice.
 5 They Make Small, Beneficial Changes Finances and family budget concept.
 Indoor shot of serious African girl using calculator while paying bills, sitting at kitchen table with papers and notebook pc, doing paperwork together with her man Shutterstock

 Lots of couples have heart-to-hearts about the things that are bothering them in the relationship, but then don't see any changes happening afterward.

 With your partner, though, you might notice that they make a mental note of all that areas that need to be improved, and then set about improving them, Smith says.

 If you, for example, mentioned that it's really annoying to find dirty dishes in the sink, you might come into the kitchen one day to find your partner cleaning up.
 Or maybe you two talked about paying bills, and they decided to organize a budget.

-Appreciation is all about listening, and then making small adjustments like these for the greater benefit of the relationship.
+all about listening, and then making small adjustments like these for the greater benefit of the relationship.
+6 They're Present

 It's so easy to let your attention drift elsewhere, like to your phone, or whatever's on TV.
 But, as Smith says, "if your partner makes an effort to be consciously present with you — putting the phone away and reducing other distractions — they are demonstrating that they appreciate and want to spend quality time with you."